 The goal of curated content is to position your brand as an expert on topics that matter to your audience, building a more durable customer relationship and keeping your brand top-of-mind even when you aren’t engaged directly in a sale.

 It can also save your marketing team time and energy, and help you better understand the needs of your customers.
-Read more about why your business should be thinking about content curation.

 What are curation best practices?